trethore/Weave/docs/styles-themes.md

         Set.of("primary-button"),                                    // Must have the "primary-button" class Set.of(StyleState.HOVERED)                                   // Must be in the HOVERED state ),
-    // The properties define the visual styles
+    // The slots define the visual styles
     Map.of(
-        ComponentStyle.StyleProps.HOVERED_RENDERER, new SolidColorRenderer(new Color(100, 150, 255)),
+        ComponentStyle.Slots.HOVERED_RENDERER, new SolidColorRenderer(new Color(100, 150, 255)),
         TextComponent.StyleProps.TEXT_COLOR, Color.WHITE
     )
 );